 Psychiatry

 Psychiatry addresses the biological components of mental health symptoms.
-Through Medication Management, providers prescribe medications that may minimize or relieve many mental health symptoms.
+Through psychiatric medication management, providers prescribe medications that may minimize or relieve many mental health symptoms.

-- Evaluation and Diagnosis process.
-Evaluation by a licensed medical provider ensures accurate diagnosis, therefore more effective treatment strategies.
-Diagnosis is determined by a number of factors including symptoms, medical history, social history, and current health status.
-If medication is determined to be part of the treatment plan, the provider will discuss appropriate medications and dosages along with the risks and benefits before prescribing.
+- Evaluation and Diagnosis Process.
+Evaluation by a licensed medical provider ensures accurate diagnosis and, therefore, more effective treatment strategies.
+Diagnosis is determined by a number of factors, including symptoms, medical history, social history, and current health status.
+If medication is determined to be part of the treatment plan, the provider will discuss appropriate medications, dosages, and the risks and benefits before prescribing.

-- Medication Selection and Prescribing is an ongoing process as symptoms and medication efficacy can change rapidly or over longer periods of time and must be monitored for ongoing positive outcomes.
+- Medication Selection and Prescribing.
+This is an ongoing process as symptoms and medication efficacy can change rapidly or over longer periods of time.
+It must be monitored for ongoing positive outcomes.

-- Integrated Treatment offers clients a whole health approach by including medication management and therapy services as part of the wellness journey.
+- Integrated Treatment.
+Our integrated treatment offers clients a whole-health approach, including medication management and therapy services, as part of the wellness journey.

 Start Your Journey